tsbertalan/CarND-Path-Planning-Project/README.md

 #### Previous path's end s and d values

-["end_path_s"] The previous list's last point's frenet s value
+["end_path_s"] The previous list's last point's Frenét s value

-["end_path_d"] The previous list's last point's frenet d value
+["end_path_d"] The previous list's last point's Frenét d value

 #### Sensor Fusion Data, a list of all other car's attributes on the same side of the road.
 (No Noise)

-["sensor_fusion"] A 2d vector of cars and then that car's [car's unique ID, car's x position in map coordinates, car's y position in map coordinates, car's x velocity in m/s, car's y velocity in m/s, car's s position in frenet coordinates, car's d position in frenet coordinates.
+["sensor_fusion"] A 2d vector of cars and then that car's [car's unique ID, car's x position in map coordinates, car's y position in map coordinates, car's x velocity in m/s, car's y velocity in m/s, car's s position in Frenét coordinates, car's d position in Frenét coordinates.

 ## Details